-Sash Window Origin & History Through The Years
+Sash Window History and Evolution Through The Years

 The origins of the vertical sliding sash window are still subject to speculation and debate, but it would appear that the design probably derived from the much simpler horizontal sliding sash commonly known as the ‘Yorkshire Sash’.
 For many years it was believed that the vertical design had originated in Holland, during the later part of the 17 Century; although in Holland during the Eighteenth Century they were often called the English window.
 Others claimed it to be of French origin, as the word ‘sash’ is derived from the French word ‘chassis’, meaning frame.
 However the French sash had not yet developed counter-balancing and so the sliding sash frame was held in place by a swivel block.
 The earliest recorded account of a sash window may be that of W.Horman who in his 1589 ‘Vulgaria’ wrote-